janehernandez/screenshot-api/README.md

 # (screenshot-ui)

-Free API Receiver for the screenshot for the company (without payment pero ung management kupal)
+Free API Receiver for the screenshot for the company

 ## Install the dependencies
 ```bash